-- 10. Is the room free of objects that are dangerous to this person at this time?
-(For example, small rugs on the floor or sharp corners on tables?) - D. CUEING: Look for information that this person: - Can understand - Can see easily without searching - Can see without moving too much - Recognizes through various senses of hearing, seeing, feeling, touching, and tasting - Can use and trust - Is stimulated by - 1.
+D. CUEING: Look for information this person:

+- Can understand

+- Can see easily without searching

+- Can see without moving too much

+- Recognizes though various senses of hearing, seeing, feeling, touching, and tasting - Can use and trust - Is stimulated by - 1.
 Does the room tell this person what they need to know?
 (For example, that lunch is at 12:00 and the time is now 12:00?) - 2.
 Does the room say what is expected of this person and give ideas of what to do?
 (For example, we want you to feel at home here, or now it is time to sing or take a bath or shower, or would you like to fold the laundry in this basket?) - 3.
 Are all signs recognizable?
-(For example, do signs use written words only if this person can read and understand the words they read?) - 4.
+(For example, do signs use written words only if they can read and understand the words?) - 4.
 Are all cues low enough or high enough for this person to see? - 5.
 Are the cues frequent enough so this person doesn't have to remember?
 (For example, multiple signs directing to the bathroom?) - 6.
 Are other people in the room performing the same task as this person is?
-(For example, everyone is eating the meal, or singing the song?) - E. NORMAL: Look for objects and spaces that: - Are familiar and recognizable to this person - Match their history, preferences, expectations, culture - Are in the normal, expected place for them - 1.
+(For example, everyone is eating the meal, or singing the song?)

+E. NORMAL: Look for objects and spaces that:

+- Are familiar and recognizable to this person - Match their history, preferences, expectations, culture - Are in the normal, expected place for them - 1.
 Does the room look like a room this person would recognize or expect?
 (For example, does the bathroom look normal or like this person's bathroom in the past?) - 2.
 Do objects look normal?
 (For example, the bathtub looks like a recognizable bathtub, dishes like normal dishes?) - 3.
 Are tasks performed in the room where that task is normally done?
-(For example, hair combed in the bedroom rather than living room?) - 4.
+(For example, hair combed in bedroom rather than living room?) - 4.
 Are objects in normal, expected places?
 (For example, mirrors over sinks or dressers rather than in hallways or on doors?) - 5.
 When an object doesn't look normal, is it because it's dangerous or distressing and has been made to look like something else?
-(For example, does a door lock or an elevator button look like a picture of a flower?) - F. HOMEY: Look for spaces and decor that: - Feel cozy - Help this person feel comfortable and relaxed
+(For example, does a door lock or an elevator button look like a picture of a flower?)

+F. HOMEY: Look for spaces and decor that: